Skip to Main Content

 The most efficient way to find treaties to which the U.S. is a party is to use the U.S. Treaties and Agreements Library from HeinOnline This direct link will bring you to a full treaty index where you can search by keyword, country, treaty name, etc. For a full resource guide on finding and researching treaties and related materials, see the Public International Law research guide.
 The information applies to treaties covering all areas of law.

-U.S. Treaties and Agreements Library - HeinOnline
+U.S. Treaties and Agreements Library - HeinOnline This link opens in a new window

 This library includes all U.S. treaties, whether currently in-force, expired, or not-yet officially published.
 This is the world's largest and most complete online collection of U.S. treaties and agreements and includes such prominent collections as the United States Treaties and Other International Agreements set (commonly referred to as the "Blue set"), as well as famous sets from Bevans, Miller, Malloy and others.